Workshops & Panels

 We offer a special IWR Alumni Award granted based on merit and financial need.
 This program is open to all, and funded entirely by our great alumni.

-We will once again run a writing contest to win a spot at the Retreat (excluding flights).
+In previous years we have run a writing contest to win a spot at the Retreat (excluding flights).
 Sign up to our newsletter to stay up to date on the latest information on how to apply.
+(We may be able to offer for 2022.)

 Also, check out arts bodies in your home country.
 Many of our participants have attended thanks to support from arts councils in countries like Switzerland, Australia and Singapore.